ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

 We need to build a system.
 A system is build for stakeholders.
-Customers, user, developers, ... are all stakeholders of a particular system.
+Customers, users, developers, ... are all stakeholders of a particular system.
 Those stakeholders need to have a clear view on what needs to be built.

 Every system has an architecture, even those where architectural decisions weren't formally made.